KonnexionsGmbH/db_seeder/README.md

 #### 4.1.2 Script `scripts/run_db_seeder_statistics`

 This script aggregates the existing statistics files into a single overall file.
-The file name of this overall file is defined with parameter `db_seeder.file.statistics.summary.name` and the existing statistics files are searched in the file directories according to parameter `db_seeder.file.statistics.summary.source`.
+The file name of this overall file is defined with parameter `db_seeder.file.summary.name` and the existing statistics files are searched in the file directories according to parameter `db_seeder.file.summary.source`.
 The file format `csv` or `tsv` depends on the parameter `db_seeder.file.statistics.delimiter`.

 **Example content:**